Implementation – Reading

 The teaching of phonics is an integral part of the curriculum in both the Foundation Stage and Key Stage 1 classrooms.
 Children first learn their letter sounds and names then apply these to word building.
-We use both Letters and Sounds and Jolly Phonics actions as the basis for our teaching of phonics.
-These are both recognised as synthetic phonic schemes.
+We use Letters and Sounds progression for phonics.
+We add actions to the sounds to help the children to remember them.
 Through Letters and Sounds, the children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
 These phonemes include those made by just one letter and those that are made by two or more.
 As the children grow in confidence and experience, they are introduced to alternative ways of representing the same sound.
 The teaching of phonics is of high priority to all teachers as it enables pupils to decode for reading and encode for spelling.
 We ensure that our teaching of phonics is rigorous, structured and enjoyable.
 Children have discrete, daily phonics sessions where they are introduced to new phonemes, can practise and revise previous learning and have plenty of opportunities to apply the knowledge they have.

 We use a range of multisensory strategies to enthuse and engage the children, including the use of interactive whiteboards, magnetic letters, speaking and listening, songs, rhymes and practical games and activities.
 Children work with pace and are encouraged to apply their knowledge across the curriculum with any reading or writing activities.
 The children also learn a variety of other key words by sight.